 Saturdays from 9:00 am to 12:00 am at MI-YA, and from 1:30 pm to 5:30 pm at AIRYOGA

-You are expected to attend and assist classes with lead faculty for the duration of the training.
+You are expected to attend and assist classes with lead faculty for 8 weeks during training (you will have 12 weeks to complete this requirement).
 In addition, you will be asked to observe and attend other classes with teachers from a variety of modalities and lineages.
 Some reading is required, however most learning is experiential.
 Everyone will be required to teach the group.
-A final project includes the design and sharing (teaching) of your very own yoga workshop with feedback from lead faculty.

-The fee for the entire 175-hour training is CHF 3’725.- Included is a comprehensive manual in English.
+The fee for the entire 100-hour module is CHF 1'950.- Included is a comprehensive manual in English.
 Not included are costs for books.

 For all questions on this training and to register, please contact Anya Porter via email to firstname.lastname@example.org

 Upon registration a non-refundable, non-transferable deposit of CHF 500.- per person is due for payment.

 AIRYOGA and the faculty will offer one scholarship with a 50% discount on the training fee for Karma work to any participant who is suited to this assignment and who cannot afford this training at full price.